metio/terraform-provider-k8s/docs/data-sources/services_k8s_aws_field_export_v1alpha1_manifest.md

 Required:

 - `path` (String)
-- `resource` (Attributes) NamespacedResource provides all the values necessary to identify an ACKresource of a given type (within the same namespace as the custom resourcecontaining this type). (see [below for nested schema](#nestedatt--spec--from--resource))
+- `resource` (Attributes) NamespacedResource provides all the values necessary to identify an ACK resource of a given type (within the same namespace as the custom resource containing this type). (see [below for nested schema](#nestedatt--spec--from--resource))

 <a id="nestedatt--spec--from--resource"></a>
 ### Nested Schema for `spec.from.resource`